-- A. Against all of the defendants and in favor of the Company for the amount of damages sustained by the Company as a result of the defendants' breaches of fiduciary duties, waste of corporate assets, and unjust enrichment; - B. Directing FSC to cancel or amend the Investment Advisory Agreement in favor of an investment management agreement that provides a fair and reasonable base and incentive fee structure for the Company and its stockholders;
+- A. Against all of the defendants and in favor of the Company for the amount of damages sustained by the Company as a result of the defendants' breaches of fiduciary duties, waste of corporate assets, and unjust enrichment; - B. Directing FSC to cancel or amend the IAA in favor of an investment management agreement that provides a fair and reasonable base and incentive fee structure for the Company and its stockholders; - C. Directing FSC to take all necessary actions to reform and improve its corporate governance and internal procedures to comply with applicable laws and to protect FSC and its stockholders from a repeat of the damaging events described herein, including, but not limited to, putting forward for stockholder vote, resolutions for amendments to the Company's By-Laws or

-- C. Directing FSC to take all necessary actions to reform and improve its corporate governance and internal procedures to comply with applicable laws and to protect FSC and its stockholders from a repeat of the damaging events described herein, including, but not limited to, putting forward for stockholder vote, resolutions for amendments to the Company's By-Laws or Articles of Incorporation and taking such other action as may be necessary to place before stockholders for a vote of the following Corporate Governance Policies: - 1. a proposal to strengthen the Company's controls over financial reporting; - 2. a proposal to strengthen the Board's supervision of operations and develop and implement procedures for greater stockholder input into the policies and guidelines of the Board; - 3. a provision to permit the stockholders of FSC to nominate at least three candidates for election to the Board; - 4. a proposal to strengthen FSC's oversight of its disclosure procedures; - 5. a provision to ensure timely and accurate valuation of FSC's loans and investments; and - 6. a proposal to create a Conflicts Committee of the Board to oversee transactions and agreements between Fifth Street entities where potential conflicts of interest may exist; - D. Extraordinary equitable and/or injunctive relief as permitted by law, equity, and state statutory provisions sued hereunder, including attaching, impounding, imposing a constructive trust on, or otherwise restricting the proceeds of defendants' trading activities or their other assets so as to assure that plaintiff on behalf of FSC has an effective remedy;
+Articles of Incorporation and taking such other action as may be necessary to place before stockholders for a vote of the following Corporate Governance Policies:

+- 1. a proposal to strengthen FSC's controls over financial reporting; - 2. a proposal to strengthen the Board's supervision of operations and develop and implement procedures for greater stockholder input into the policies and guidelines for Board supervision of FSC's external advisors, consultants, and vendors; - 3. the removal and/or resignation of all FSC directors and officers affiliated with a company in the Fifth Street family, and adoption of a process for the appointment of new, independent directors in their place, including a provision permitting FSC stockholders to nominate at least three candidates for election to the Board; - 4. a proposal to strengthen the standards for independence of FSC directors; - 5. a proposal to enhance Board oversight of the accounting, management, mitigation, and disclosure of credit risk in FSC's investment portfolios; - 6. a proposal to enhance and to provide greater transparency regarding FSC's processes for determining the valuations of the Company's portfolio companies and/or investments, and Board oversight of that process; - 7. a proposal to strengthen Board oversight of FSC's disclosure procedures; - 8. a provision to ensure timely and accurate impairment and reclassification of non-accrual loans and investments; and - 9. a proposal to create a Conflicts Committee made up of independent directors of the Board to oversee transactions and agreements between and among FSC and Fifth Street; - D. Extraordinary equitable and/or injunctive relief as permitted by law, equity, and state statutory provisions sued hereunder, including attaching, impounding, imposing a constructive trust on, or otherwise restricting the proceeds of defendants' trading activities or their other assets so as to assure that plaintiff on behalf of FSC has an effective remedy;